 This roasted acorn squash will surely please everybody in your house, and it will change the minds of those who don’t even like squash vegetables.
 Why am I so sure about that?

-- Once you slice the acorn squash in half, using a metal spoon, scoop out all of the seeds and membrane from each of the acorn squash halves.
+- Then, using a metal spoon, scoop out all of the seeds and membrane from each of the acorn squash halves.

 - You can bake the acorn squash halves and stuff them with a delicious filling.
 Or you can lay the squash down, flat-side down, and slice into 1-2 inch slices for roasting.